 An easy way to tell if the bat is too heavy is to have your child hold the bat out in front of him (as though pointing at the pitcher) with one hand just above the handle for 10-20 seconds.
 If he can do this without his arm shaking or the bat dropping, the bat is probably the right size.
 If the arm shakes or the bat drops, it is too heavy.

-We've got a great segment with former professional baseball player Billy Hall in our youth baseball video section of the PSTV site that talks more about the process of bat selection.
-Billy has some great tips for choosing the right bat for kids that are especially useful for parents with kids just starting out in t-ball or the first years of Little League baseball.
+There's a great segment with former professional baseball player Billy Hall in our youth baseball video section of PlaySportsTV that talks more about the process of bat selection.
+Billy has some great tips for choosing the right bat for kids that are especially useful for parents when just starting out in T-ball or the first years of youth baseball.